TACTECS-DT/ESS-HR-App/ESS-HR-App/security-check/audit-report.md

 ## SUPERUSER Usage Summary

 `SUPERUSER_ID` / `.sudo()` is used extensively throughout all model methods for reading and writing.
 This is intentional — the module uses `auth='none'` on all routes and manages its own auth layer via headers.
 The risk is not the SUPERUSER usage itself but the auth layer above it (see C-1, C-2).
 If the auth layer is bypassed or spoofed, SUPERUSER gives attackers full write access to all records.

+---

+## ⏳ Addendum — Deferred (tracked here, not yet fixed)

+**Status:** Known, accepted, scheduled for later.
+Not part of the current employee-based leave-approval work (see `D:\ESS-HR-App\odoo\employee-based-leave-approvals.md`).

+### Why this becomes more urgent once the leave-approval plan ships
+The employee-based leave-approval plan removes the last `res.users` dependency from manager approval — authorization will be decided purely by comparing the `X-ESS-Employee-ID` header against an employee's assigned approver, with no user/password backstop at all.
+Today (per **C-1**), that header's identity is never actually verified against the bearer token — the token is checked for presence only, not validity.
+Once approval authority rests entirely on that header, **C-1 stops being a general hardening item and becomes the literal security boundary for who can approve or refuse any employee's leave.** Anyone who can set/spoof `X-ESS-Employee-ID` on a request (proxy, compromised device, edited request, log/replay) can approve leave as that employee — no login, password, or user account required to pull it off.

+This does not block or change the leave-approval plan itself (execution already runs as SUPERUSER regardless), but it should be prioritized **before** that feature is relied on in production.
+Recommended fix remains **C-1 / C-3** above: a DB-backed session/token table (hash of the issued token, keyed to employee_id, with expiry and revocation), checked on every request in `call_and_log()` — consistent with the hashed- secret pattern this module already uses in `ess.employee.credential`.

+**Owner's note:** acknowledged, will be scheduled and fixed later.